m3tozz/endeavouros-i3wm-gruvbox-theme/README.md

 --------------------------------------------------------------------------

+# Installation
-To use, move the folders to .config and then enter the following command
+To use, move the folders to ~/.config folder and then enter the following command

 ``` bash